dcamo0217/prueba_tecnica/README.md

 # About repository

-Clone of the website Seguro Peludo, using the React library, for a technical test.
+Clone of the website [https://www.seguropeludo.com.co/], using the React library, for a technical test.

 ## How to install and use